Projects per year

 In 2022, Dr Lee became a non-resident fellow of the Centre of Strategic and International Studies (CSIS) in Washington, as well as a non-resident Senior Fellow at the US Studies Centre (USSC) in Sydney.
 Prior to joining Macquarie University in 2007, she was a political risk consultant with Control Risks Group.

-Dr Lee is the author of the book US Hegemony and International Legitimacy: Norms Power and Followership in the Wars on Iraq (Routledge, 2010), and has published numerous articles, book chapters, research reports and commentary on maritime security and strategy in the Indo-Pacific, Indian foreign and security policy, nuclear proliferation, and the US-Australia alliance.
+Dr Lee is the author of the book US Hegemony and International Legitimacy: Norms Power and Followership in the Wars on Iraq (Routledge, 2010), and has published numerous articles, book chapters, research reports and commentary on security and strategy in the Indo-Pacific, Indian foreign and security policy, nuclear deterrence and non-proliferation, and the US-Australia alliance.
 She also periodically publishes opinion pieces in The Australian, The Australian Financial Review, The Hindustan Times, and the New Straits Times, as well as with specialist policy outlets such as the Lowy Interpreter and ASPI Strategist.

 Dr Lee has commerce and law degrees from the University of NSW, an MA in International Peace and Security from King’s College, the University of London (with distinction), and a PhD in International Relations from Sydney University.